xXG0DLessXx/shapes-inc-telegram-bot/README.md

 This project is a Python-based Telegram bot that leverages the Shapes.inc platform (an OpenAI-compatible API) for conversational AI.
 It's designed to be extensible, allowing multiple bot "personalities" to run from the same codebase using Docker Compose and separate environment files.

 The bot can:
-*   **Persist its state:** Utilizes a **SQLite database** to save conversation histories, user authentication data, and chat settings, ensuring data survives restarts.
+*   **Persist its state & settings:** Utilizes a **SQLite database** to save conversation histories, user authentication data, and bot configuration, allowing settings to be changed dynamically and persist through restarts.
 *   **Authenticate Users:** Offers an `/auth_shapes` flow for users to link their Shapes.inc account, enabling personalized API interactions.
 *   Engage in text-based conversations.
 *   Understand and respond to images sent by users (as direct photos or document attachments).